sirech/homepage2/src/pages/articles/2018-04-10-storing-passwords-with-gopass/index.md

 Also it is a good idea to set a passphrase when the key is exported to the GnuPG keychain.

-- They you just created is not trusted by default.
+- The key you just created is not trusted by default.
 You do this with `gpg` itself:

 ```bash
 gpg --edit-key ${YOUR_EMAIL}